Arnavion/www-arnavion-dev/src/blog/2019-08-04-lets-encrypt-via-azure-function.md

 - For working with the Azure Management API, `RESOURCE` is `https://management.azure.com`

 - For working with the contents of an Azure KeyVault, `RESOURCE` is `https://vault.azure.net`.
 This does not apply to operations on the KeyVault itself, which are part of the management API and use the Management API `Authorization` header.

-- For working with blobs in an Azure Storage Account, `RESOURCE` is `https://storage.azure.com`.
-This does not apply to operations on the storage account itself, which are part of the management API and use the Management API `Authorization` header.

 See [here](https://docs.microsoft.com/en-us/rest/api/azure/){ rel=nofollow } for the official documentation of how to construct these `Authorization` headers.